kip-hart/MicroStructPy/docs/source/package_guide.rst

 standard workflow.
 The checks, restarts, etc are excluded to show how the principal classes are used in a workflow.
-The following section lists the file I/O and plotting functions, while the last section explains the formatting of a phase dictionary.
+The following sections describe the meshing methods, the file I/O and plotting functions, and the format of a material phase dictionary.

 The Standard Workflow
 ---------------------